raphigaziano/TIE/doc/source/intro.rst

    easy_install tie

-Alternativeley, you could also clone this repo and run the setup script:
+Alternativeley, you could also clone the project's repository and run the setup script:

 ::